 - Apply a cool wet compress to the cramping area

 If your cramps do not begin to subside within an hour of these treatments, seek medical attention.
+If you have heart problems, or on a low-sodium diet, it’s also important to seek medical attention immediately.
+If not treated immediately, heat cramps can lead to heat exhaustion.

 #4 Heat Exhaustion